indygreg/mozilla-central-legacy/README.txt

 configure.in's were updated to allow optional suppression of Makefile.in conversion.
 Build Splendid can perform this conversion itself.
 The change should be transparent to people on the old system.

+A very small modification was made to PyMake to enable non-PyMake classes to be fed into variable/expansion resolution.
+This was required because I needed a way to resolve variables without instantiating a full-blown pymake.data.Makefile instance.

 Technical Details
 =================